api-platform/docs/core/events.md

 > [!NOTE]
 > Using Kernel event with API Platform should be mostly limited to tweaking the generated HTTP response.
 Also, GraphQL is **not supported**.
+> We recommend to use [System providers and processors](extending.md#system-providers-and-processors) to extend API Platform internals.

 API Platform Core implements the [Action-Domain-Responder](https://github.com/pmjones/adr) pattern.
 This implementation is covered in depth in the [Creating custom operations and controllers](operations.md#creating-custom-operations-and-controllers)